 To fully appreciate these socks, you should take a look at the conditions which lead to a blister inside a hiking boot.

-You also need to observe how the thoughtfully engineered features of ArmaSkin socks are designed to combat blister formation on a hiker's feet.
+You should also observe how the thoughtfully engineered features of ArmaSkin socks are designed to combat blister formation on a hiker's feet.

-Full disclosure: This ArmaSkin sock review began when ArmaSkin contacted me and suggested that I try a pair of these socks on my next hiking trip.
+Full disclosure: This ArmaSkin review began when ArmaSkin contacted me to suggest that I try a pair of these socks on my next hiking trip.

 Now let's dive into the details of this ArmaSkin sock review.